wp-plugins/zedity/readme.txt

 == Tutorials ==
 Here are some tutorials that can help you get started and learn some useful tips:

 **From A to...
 Zedity!
-This tutorial shows how to install and create your first Zedity content:**
+This tutorial shows you how to get started with Zedity:**
 [youtube http://www.youtube.com/watch?v=wdUkypagojc]

 **Need to update your Zedity content?
 This short tutorial shows how to do it:**
 [youtube http://www.youtube.com/watch?v=UOJ15OFWbFU]

-Please notice that some of the features shown may be available in the [Zedity Premium](http://zedity.com/plugin/wp) plugin.
+Please notice that some of the features shown may be available in the [Zedity Premium](http://zedity.com/plugin/wp)

 == Frequently asked questions ==